Managing Risk

 IT infrastructure and security

 Many of the Group’s interactions with its customers are online and systems are increasingly automated, creating an increased exposure to systems error.
 Both divisions are reliant on their IT systems to capture and protect valuable customer data obtained in the normal course of business.
-Theft, loss, and misappropriation of
+Theft, loss, and misappropriation of digital assets and data could result in reputational damage and/or regulatory fines.
+The Group relies on a number of key IT suppliers and its systems are increasingly automated, creating an increased exposure to systems error.

 IT Systems & Data Security